QubesOS/qubes-doc/user/advanced-topics/volume-backup-revert.rst

-With the VM stopped, you may revert to an older snapshot of the private volume from the above list of “Available revisions (for revert)”, where the last item on the list with the largest integer is the most recent snapshot:
+With the VM stopped, you may revert to an older snapshot of the private volume from the above “List of available revisions (for revert)”, where the last item on the list with the largest integer is the most recent snapshot:

 .. code:: console